voschezang/coding-handbook/management/goals-planning-strategy.md

 Perpetual objectives or metrics that are kept stable.
 Any change induced by the current set OKRs should not degrade these.

+#### Guide

+How to design OKRs, given an initial idea.

+1. Exploration
+    1. Define the problem space and the desired state.
+    2. List realistic and unrealistic goals.
+    3. List potential initiatives that are realistic
+2. Exploitation
+    1. Narrow down the objective.
+    2. Deconstruct the desired state into key results.

 ## Formulating Goals

 > Think big, work small